 - If you notice or feel anything different, tell the study doctor.
-He or she can check to see if you are having a side effect. - The study doctor may be able to treat some side effects.
+He or she can check to see if you are having a side effect. - The study doctor may be able to treat some side effects. - The study doctor may adjust the study drugs to try to reduce your side effects.

-Because the radiotracer used in this study has not been tested in large numbers of people, we may not know all the side effects that may occur.
+The tables below show the most common and the most serious side effects that researchers know about.
+There may be other side effects that the doctors do not yet know about.
 If important new side effects are found during this study, the study doctor will discuss them with you.